 Additionally, applicants can provide employment information in order of relevance to your area of study.

 The statement of interest should outline career goals, how a MSc in Aging and Health will help achieve those goals, and articulate your interest in the field of aging and health.

 Satisfactory results in an accepted English language proficiency test must be confirmed as part of the application process.
 The list of accepted tests of English language proficiency and the minimum score(s) required for admission into graduate programs can be found on the Queen's School of Graduate Studies and Postdoctoral Affairs web site.

-Information on tuition, the program fee and other fees are available through Queen’s University Office of the University Registrar website.
+Information on tuition and other fees are available through Queen’s University Office of the University Registrar website.

 How to Apply?

 Complete applications are reviewed and offers are made on an on-going basis by the program.
 Applicants are strongly encouraged to apply early.

 When you have completed all the sections, you can submit your application.
 At this point, you are asked to pay the non-refundable application fee on-line (currently $110 CDN).
 Remember, you must be able to pay the fee on-line with a Visa or MasterCard number, in order to complete your application on-line.

 To continue your application process please proceed to

 » School of Graduate and Postdoctoral Affairs Studies website.